 Direct use of “you”, “your” in its language addresses the target audience.
-There is in-depth consideration given to the well-being, work-life balance and needs of employees, with Qualcomm going above and beyond its role as an employer to become a facilitator of a complete lifestyle; matching a concept identified by Gallup: “For millennials, a job is no longer just a job – it’s their life as well”.
+There is in-depth consideration given to the well-being, work-life balance and needs of employees, with Qualcomm going above and beyond its role as an employer to become a facilitator of a complete lifestyle; matching a concept identified by Gallup:

 What’s more, the Qualcomm Employee Value Proposition (EVP) is clearly and comprehensively defined, utilizing it’s ‘Qualcomm Total Rewards’ microsite; broken into the sections ‘Health’, ‘Wealth’, ‘Living’ and ‘Achieving’, the site offers a holistic approach to answering the desires of employees for purpose, development and well-being.

 The research and reasoning behind the value of employer branding is extensive, covered in reports by the likes of Gallup, LinkedIn, Glassdoor and many more.
 The key returns for those organizations who invest in employer branding include:

 - Attraction of more talent: organizations that prioritize employer brand are 250% more likely to rate their overall talent acquisition efforts as highly effective, according to Glassdoor

 - Attract better quality candidates: in its 2014 report, CEB states that employers that invested in employer branding for influence reported a 54% increase in the quality of the candidate pool

 - Higher levels of employee engagement: those who invest are 130% more likely to see increases in employee engagement